rohgoyal/getting-started/toolkit/getting-started-creating-an-api-in-nodejs/README.md

 ---
 ### What you accomplished in this tutorial
 In this tutorial, you completed the following:
-1. Created a new LoopBack project using the API Connect (APIC) toolkit command line.
+1. Created a new LoopBack project using either the API Connect (APIC) toolkit command line or the API Designer.
 2. Added a new model and data source to a LoopBack project by using the API Designer in IBM API Connect toolkit.
 3. Tested your API endpoints by using the API Designer Explore tool.